Junifil744/Mortal-Kombat/README.md

 Probably doesnt have alot of decent comments.
 As I said it was one of my first big programs.
 Also I HAD tried making the code prettier a bit using functions but pretty much gave up mid way through.

+# USE CONHOST IF YOU RUN WINDOWS 11
+Win+R, type "Conhost", press enter.
+This is the old Windows 10 command prompt.
+Navigate to the .exe file and run it.
+If you do not know how to, heres a quick run down on it.
+DIR - Shows directories and files
+CD - Navigates to directory
+CD .. - Go back one directory
+Mortal.Kombat.exe - Launch the app when you are in the right directory